xcape-io/ArduinoProps/README.md

  - ESP32

-## 6. Advantages of Arduino Yun and Dragino Yun shield
+## 6. Advantages of Arduino Yún and Dragino Yún shield
-In escape room 2.0, prop are usually powered by Arduino Yun or Arduino Mega 2560 + Dragino Yun shield (or Raspberry Pi) because they are cheap and appropriate for DIY projects.
+In escape room 2.0, prop are usually powered by Arduino Yún or Arduino Mega 2560 + Dragino Yún shield (or Raspberry Pi) because they are cheap and appropriate for DIY projects.

-***The advantage of Yun versus Ethernet/Wifi shields is that you can upload sketches remotely to the micro-controller during the whole prop lifetime*** (no need to open boxes and break walls to plug an USB cable when a sketch modification is required).
+***The advantage of Yún versus Ethernet/Wifi shields is that you can upload sketches remotely to the micro-controller during the whole prop lifetime*** (no need to open boxes and break walls to plug an USB cable when a sketch modification is required).

-Arduino Mega 2560 + Dragino Yun shield offers much more memory and many more pins thann an Arduino Yun for same price.
+Arduino Mega 2560 + Dragino Yún shield offers much more memory and many more pins thann an Arduino Yún for same price.

-See <a href="https://wiki.dragino.com/index.php?title=Yun_Shield" target="_blank">Dragino Yun Shield Wiki</a>.
+See <a href="https://wiki.dragino.com/index.php?title=Yun_Shield" target="_blank">Dragino Yún Shield Wiki</a>.

 ## 7. Advantages of the *ArduinoProps library*